frePPLe/frepple/doc/user-guide/model-reference/parameters.rst

                               individual dates.
 plan.loglevel               | Controls the verbosity of the planning log file.
                             | Accepted values are 0 (silent – default), 1 (minimal) and 2 (verbose).
+plan.minimumdelay           | Specifies a minimum delay the algorithm applies when the requested
+                              date isn't feasible.
+                            | The default value is 0.
+This value should only be changed when the
+                              planning run is taking a long time and the log file shows that demands take many iterations to be planned - where the requested delivery date for each iteration is advancing only in tiny increments.
 plan.planSafetyStockFirst   | Controls whether safety stock is planned before or after the demand.
                             | Accepted values are false (default) and true.
 plan.rotateResources        | When set to true, the algorithm will better distribute